proferosec/log4jScanner/README.md

 The tool will scan that host, sending requests to `192.168.1.2` but the callback we get will be from '172.10.0.1' (which is the internal docker subnet)

-what we can is minimize the search. we can get the list of all successful requests made by the scanner from the log, and the enumerate through them, one by one, to see which one is tirggering the callback.
+what we can do is minimize the search. we can get the list of all successful requests made by the scanner from the log, and the enumerate through them, one by one, to see which one is triggering the callback.

 as this is a bit tedious, we plan on automating this if this becomes a real issue